 A year after becoming Samsung Solve for Tomorrow contest finalists, Samsung returned to the remote village of Kokhanok, Alaska, to see how winning has made a difference on the students of Kokhanok School, the environment, and the lives of all of its 140 residents.

 Beginning in 2010, Samsung launched its newly revised education program, Samsung Solve for Tomorrow, which aims to address the advancement of STEM education in U.S. schools.

 Nearly 3000 high school students from urban communities across the country attended week-long sessions in Science, Technology, Engineering and Math (STEM) education this summer, where they gained hands-on experience in a real-world, college-university environment.

 Samsung Solve for Tomorrow is a $2 million technology competition for U.S. public schools that challenges 6th through 12th grade students and teachers to use science, technology, engineering, and math (STEM) to improve their local community.

 Top high school students across the country got the chance of a lifetime this summer: two days at elite college campuses to learn from leading professionals in the field the steps to taking a mobile app from concept to market.
 Samsung developed the Samsung Mobile App Academy program because it believes in the importance of helping guide the next generation to careers in STEM (science, technology, engineering and math) by engaging them through a fun platform such as applications development.

-In 1996, Samsung endowed a $5 million scholarship fund to be administered by the American Legion.
-Meant to pay respect to the men and women who risked their lives fighting in the Korean War, the American Legion Scholarship Program awards $20,000 and $1,000 scholarships to college-bound students who are descendants of Korean War veterans.
+Samsung recently received the 2013 American Legion Patriot Award for providing 1,700 scholarships to descendents of US war veterans.
+In 1996, Samsung endowed a $5 million scholarship fund to be administered by the American Legion as a way to pay respect to the men and women who risked their lives fighting in the Korean War.